ojeda-e/old.ojeda-e.github.io/_posts/2021-07-12-Simple_is_better.md

 {: style="text-align: center;"}

-Modularity: It makes your code more organized, efficient, and reusable.
+Modularity makes your code more organized, efficient, and reusable.
 This is something that may not be evident in your first experiences working on teams, but in the long run, it will pay off!

 The importance of having clean and modular code can be summarized in three points.
-First, modular code means better readability of the code.
-Second, by having modules, we can reuse code more easily.
+First, modular code means better readability because each function will be focused on one single purpose.
+Second, by having modules with a single purpose and function, we can reuse code more easily.
 And third, since it is easy to read, and to reuse, collaborating with members of your teams get easier and faster, speeding up development time.

-However, more modules in your code is not always more effective.
-There is always a balance.

-Imagine we have a trajectory and a coordinates file that we obtained from Molecular Dynamics (MD) simulations.
-All we know is that the file contains a complex membrane, and we need to find how many lipid types we have in the system, the number of atoms (`n_atoms`) and.
-The `MDAnalysis` package is probably the best option to start exploring the system.

-Other tips that I found useful to consider while workin on GSoC are summarized below:
+Other tips that I found useful to consider while working on GSoC are summarized below.

 ## Names of Variables